Harnessing higher-dimensional fluctuations in an information engine: Abstract

 \section{Abstract}

 We study the optimal performance of an information engine consisting of an overdamped Brownian bead confined in a controllable, $d$-dimensional harmonic trap and additionally subjected to gravity.
 The trap's center is updated dynamically via a feedback protocol designed such that no external work is done by the trap on the bead, while maximizing the extraction of gravitational potential energy and achieving directed motion.
-We show that performance strikingly improves when thermal fluctuations in directions perpendicular to gravity are harnessed.
-This improvement arises from feedback cooling of these transverse degrees of freedom, along which all heat is extracted; comparable performance can be achieved even without vertical measurements.
-This engine design modularizes the functions of harnessing fluctuations and storing free energy, drawing a close analogy to the Szilard engine.
+We show that performance improves when thermal fluctuations in directions perpendicular to gravity are harnessed.
+This improvement arises from feedback cooling of these transverse degrees of freedom, along which all heat is extracted{.
+Strikingly, engines based on a single transverse degree of freedom already outperform engines based solely on {vertical} ($z$) measurements.} This engine design modularizes the functions of harnessing fluctuations and storing free energy, drawing a close analogy to the Szilard engine.

-More than a century ago, Maxwell proposed his famous thought experiment in a letter to Tait, suggesting that information about a system’s microscopic dynamics could be used to extract useful energy without any work input -- seemingly in violation of the second law of thermodynamics~\cite{knot_tait_1911}.
+Over a century ago, Maxwell proposed his famous thought experiment, suggesting that information about a system’s microscopic dynamics could be used to extract useful energy without any work input -- seemingly violating the second law of thermodynamics~\cite{knot_tait_1911}.
 In the 1930s, Szilard refined this idea by introducing the first concrete model of what is now known as an \textit{information engine}~\cite{szilard_entropie_1929,szilard_maxwell_2003}: a cyclic device that exploits thermal fluctuations by applying feedback, thereby extracting heat from a thermal bath.
 Its operation is reconciled with the second law by Landauer’s principle: processing and erasing information about a system's dynamics has a minimum cost~\cite{landauer_irreversibility_1961,bennett_thermodynamics_1982}.